kadena-io/developer-scripts/pact/dapp-contracts/crowdfund/README.md

 # Crowdfunding App

-This contract is designed to create a escrow crowdfunding system using blockchain.
+This contract is designed to create a decentralized crowdfunding system using 2-step escrow design.

+Learn about Pact's multi-stage sequential transactions, [pacts](https://pact-language.readthedocs.io/en/latest/pact-reference.html#asynchronous-transaction-automation-with-pacts) and [pact-guards](https://pact-language.readthedocs.io/en/latest/pact-reference.html#pact-guards) to leverage its use.

 ## Governance
 The contract is governed by a keyset, "admin-keyset"